batmanpriv/ct/README.md

 ## Overview

-**CT** is a powerful, dual-purpose network diagnostic and optimization tool written in Go.
-It combines a high-performance DNS benchmark with a feature-rich proxy checker, delivering professional-grade network analysis in a single executable.
+**CT** is a powerful, multi-purpose network diagnostic and optimization tool written in Go.
+It combines a high-performance DNS benchmark, a feature-rich proxy checker, and a comprehensive Xray/V2Ray config tester—all in a single executable.

 ### Why CT?

-- **All-in-One Solution** — No need for separate DNS benchmarking and proxy checking tools
+- **All-in-One Solution** — DNS benchmarking, proxy checking, and Xray config testing
-- **Production-Ready** — Battle-tested with thousands of DNS servers and proxies
+- **Production-Ready** — Battle-tested with thousands of DNS servers, proxies, and configs
 - **Cross-Platform** — Windows, Linux, and macOS support with native system integration
 - **Performance-First** — Concurrent architecture maximizes throughput while minimizing resource usage